RennieCh/Amazon-Best-Seller/README.md

 - **Real-Time Data**: Pulls data dynamically from Amazon best seller categories.
 - **Product Details**: Displays detailed information for each product, including ASIN, price, ratings, and product title.
-- **User-Friendly Dashboard**: A clean and simple interface for browsing the most popular products.
+- **User-Friendly Dashboard**: A clean and simple interface for summarizing the most popular products.

 ## Available Scripts